 The plugin descriptor, the only mandatory part of a plugin, is an XML file that must be named atlassian-plugin.xml.
 This file is located at the root of the plugin.
 The atlassian-plugin.xml file defines the various modules in a plugin.
 The different types of available plugin modules include reports, custom field types, and so on.
 These are discussed in detail in the next chapter.

-The process of developing a JIRA plugin can be of varying complexity depending on the functionality we are trying to achieve.
+The process of JIRA plugin development can be of varying complexity depending on the functionality we are trying to achieve.
 The plugin development process essentially is a four-step process:

 - Developing the plugin